DFE-Digital/Dfe.Academies.External/specification/ApplyToBecomeAnAcademy/01 Start Feature/05 What Is Your Role Page.md

 ### Scenario 5: Radio Buttons (The chair of the school’s governors OR A headteacher acting on their behalf option)

 GIVEN I am viewing the What Is Your Role Page
-WHEN I select one of the two radio buttons
+AND I have selected one of the two radio buttons
-AND I click on the 'Save and continue' CTA
+WHEN I click on the 'Save and continue' CTA
 THEN I am directed to the [**Application Overview** page](06%20Application%20Overview.md)

 ### Scenario 6: Radio Button (Something else option)

 GIVEN I am viewing the What Is Your Role Page
-WHEN I select 'Something else' for what type of role I hold
+AND I have selected 'Something else' for what type of role I hold
-AND I am fill in the text box to state the name of my role
+AND I have filled in the text box to state the name of my role
-AND I click on the 'Save and continue' CTA
+WHEN I click on the 'Save and continue' CTA
 THEN I am directed to the [**Application Overview** page](06%20Application%20Overview.md)